Do You Have to Keep Paying Child Support if Your Child Moves Out of the Other Parent’s House?

 - The custodial parent, to whom child support is owed, has seen an increase in income.

-Consider consulting with a family law attorney about when you can get a modification of the child support order.
+Consider consulting with a Florida family law attorney about when you can get a modification of the child support order.
 You might also be interested in what to do when your ex refuses to pay child support.

 How to Request Child Support Modification in Florida